 A trading halt occurs in the U.S. when a stock exchange stops trading on a specific security for a certain time period.
 The halt, which can happen a few times a day per security if FINRA deems it, usually lasts for one hour, but is not limited to that.
 Trading halts can happen any time of day.
 (Watch)

-+Market opens 9:30am to 4pm EST, +Rolling five day trade - 3 trades per 5 business days with a margin account, +Always give yourself some room to take a risk if the stock drops, +Prepare one hour before the market open, +Look for midday dips, +Dip buy when the stock dips 20% or more, +Be willing to risk some loss, Cut your losses quickly, +Only focus on 2 or 3 tickers, +Do your homework, +Stop losses are important so I don't panic and sell to early ( However, be careful, it can take you out), +Sometimes the best trade is NO trade, +Do market scans twice - one at night and before market open, +Think of a reason not to trade, +Take small risk - Do NOT size up to fast, +Do only limit orders not market orders, +News moves stocks, +This is a journey - not a race, +Dip buy morning panics - after it's been running for days or weeks - right after morning open -Caused by stop losses with no bad news, +The best spike on Monday is with a good set up close of day on Friday, +It's ok to miss - you're not going to win every time, +Technical breakout is buying above the morning high, +It's better not to have stop losses - only in your mind - pay attention and know where you want to stop, +Plan your trade and trade your plan, +Carry over on news - If one company has good news - it's possible another company in the same industry can do good as well, +Focus on one pattern, +Do not trade sideways stocks, +Look for the run up, +Always have a plan, +Do not trade right at opening - avoid pre market trading, +Do not trade more than 30% of your account, +Look at history of stock, +Buy the rumors - sell the news, +Take singles and doubles - don't always go for the home run, +Control your emotions, +Don't believe in the company -expect the worst - focus on the action of the trade/ticker, +To many halt stops are not good, +If I don't know use Google or YouTube, +Make a throw away email - go to google type in hot penny stocks and sign up for multiple mailing list, +Invest no more than you're willing to lose, + It's ok to miss, you're not going to win every time.
++Market opens 9:30am to 4pm EST, +Rolling five day trade - 3 trades per 5 business days with a margin account, +Always give yourself some room to take a risk if the stock drops, +Prepare one hour before the market open, +Look for midday dips, +Dip buy when the stock dips 20% or more, +Be willing to risk some loss, Cut your losses quickly, +Only focus on 2 or 3 tickers, +Do your homework, +Stop losses are important so I don't panic and sell to early ( However, be careful, it can take you out), +Sometimes the best trade is NO trade, +Do market scans twice - one at night and before market open, +Think of a reason not to trade, +Take small risk - Do NOT size up to fast, +Do only limit orders not market orders, +News moves stocks, +This is a journey - not a race, +Dip buy morning panics - after it's been running for days or weeks - right after morning open -Caused by stop losses with no bad news, +The best spike on Monday is with a good set up close of day on Friday, +It's ok to miss - you're not going to win every time, +Technical breakout is buying above the morning high, + pay attention and know where you want to stop, +Plan your trade and trade your plan, +Carry over on news - If one company has good news - it's possible another company in the same industry can do good as well, +Focus on one pattern, +Do not trade sideways stocks, +Look for the run up, +Always have a plan, +It's very risky to trade right at opening - avoid pre market trading, +Do not trade more than 30% of your account, +Look at history of stock, +Buy the rumors - sell the news, +Take singles and doubles - don't always go for the home run, +Control your emotions, +Don't believe in the company -expect the worst - focus on the action of the trade/ticker, +To many halt stops are not good, +If I don't know use Google or YouTube, +Make a throw away email - go to google type in hot penny stocks and sign up for multiple mailing list, +Invest no more than you're willing to lose, + It's ok to miss, you're not going to win every time.
 Pick the stock that's already moving up after the dip, one that's been running for a few weeks or days. + openinsider.com will tell you what stocks CEO's & CFO's are buying, (click purchase, CEO & CFO then search) + Focus on one pattering, I like dip buying going up, make sure you have a stop loss in place.
 Pay attention to the charts, let the stock movement and charts tell you what move to make.

 Day trading is in the details, not the high or low but the meat in between.
 Even if the stock is doing bad, there are opportunities in the bad.
 Day trading is buying and selling a stock / ticker in the same day.